the-krak3n/krak3n-cogs/README.md

 # krak3n-cogs
-Some of my cogs for red discord bot
+Some of my cogs that I use for my [Red-DiscordBot](https://github.com/Cog-Creators/Red-DiscordBot)